-Since he was a small boy, Andre Carter II dreamt of being selected in the NFL draft.
+Since he was a small boy, Andre Carter II dreamt of being selected in the NFL Draft.
 Every step taken on his football journey has been done with that goal in mind.
 As an Army Cadet, there’s an obvious stumbling block in his path.
-However, Carter has the ability to challenge those normal restrictions.
-Explosive, long, and dominant at the collegiate level, Carter’s scouting report reveals an edge with early-round potential in the 2023 NFL Draft.
+As Carter’s scouting report details, however, it won’t be talent that’s a barrier to him pursuing a career in the NFL.

-That single game performance was a warning.
-In 2021, Carter put together a dominant campaign.
-His 15.5 sacks set a new Army single-season record.
-His 18.5 tackles for loss ranked top 10 in the nation.
-Meanwhile, he forced four fumbles and added a second career interception to his résumé.
+Yet, in 2021, Carter put together a dominant performance.
+His 15.5 sacks set a new Army single-season record, his 18.5 tackles for loss ranked top 10 in the nation, he forced four fumbles, and added a second career interception to his résumé.

 - Position: EDGE

 - School: Army

 As mentioned above, Carter entered the 2023 NFL Draft cycle as a highly touted prospect with early-round potential.
 While that hype has subsided somewhat as a result of a production drop-off, and there is substantial competition in a deep EDGE class, the Army OLB has showcased the talent to overcome some of the areas of concern on his scouting report.